SSWConsulting/SSW.Rules.Content/rules/do-you-use-version-control-with-power-bi/rule.md

 created: 2017-03-29T06:06:12.000Z
 archivedreason: null
 guid: 80cbeca6-d33a-4ad3-8127-d3ae46fc5f00

 ---

 Power BI reports are generally published directly into the Power BI Service.
 But doing so has many drawbacks.
-For example, you:
+For example, you **can't** see:

-* Can't see what was changed
+* What was changed
-* Can't see who made the change
+* Who made the change
-* Can't see when the change was made
+* When the change was made

 In other words, the history of the changes isn't recorded anywhere.